apooniajjn/paloaltogcp/terraform-palo-alto/README.md

 It deploys below component on your GCP project.

 1. Create 4 different VPC network and subnet present in them (db, web, untrust, management)
-2. Open requires firewall ingress rules
+2. Add required firewall rules to support this case
 3. Create storage buckets to bootstrap VMs (Palo Alto VM, DB VM, Web VM )
    - Currently DB VM and Web VM requires some change in their startup script so I used nginx startup script only
-4. Create individual VMs
+4. Create individual VMs (Firewall VM, DB VM, Web VM)
-5. Create Cloud NAT gateway so VMs in private subnet can connect to internet if needed
+5. Create Cloud NAT gateways so VMs in private subnet can connect to internet if needed
-6. We are assigning public IP to management interface so user can connect to it over UI or SSH if needed.
+6. We are assigning public IP to management interface of Firewall VM so user can connect to it over UI or SSH if needed.

 ## Open Items

 Below are few open items which will be solved accordingly:

-1. Palo Alto VM bootstrap bucket needs to have all required folder (license, content, software ) along with config even they are empty
+1. Palo Alto VM bootstrap bucket needs to have all required folders (license, content, software ) along with config.
-2. Enhance it to match it so a production use-case.
+2. Enhance it to match it to a production use-case.